fabiancbc/Black-Jack-in-Streamlit/README.md

 # Why Blackjack?

-Blackjack has a special behaviour that makes it different to other gambling games and is that the probability of getting a card changes every times a card is pulled.
+Blackjack has a special behaviour that makes it different from other gambling games and is that the probability of getting a card changes every times a card is pulled.
 Other games like roulette, poker, or dice related has a different statistical behaviour as the chances of getting any result is always the same over time (i.e for most poker tables cards are re-shuffled every game) making Blackjack a little bit more manipulative than other games.

 In addion, Blackjack has another interesting feature and it is that the dealer behaves as a machine as they do not have decision in somebody's game.
 This makes de simulation easier to be programmed and also more predictable and accurate for a real life game.